 This post may contain affiliate links.
 This means if you click on a link and purchase something, I may earn a small commission from it.

-- rice-Knorr Mi Arroz seasoning mix with long grain, enriched rice.
-If you don't have the seasoning, click here for a Spanish rice with salsa recipe.
+- Rice - Knorr Mi Arroz seasoning mix with long grain, enriched rice.
+If you don't have the seasoning, you can make Spanish rice with salsa.

-- make cornbread layer-this will be the base of the tamale egg casserole.
+- Make cornbread layer - this will be the base of the tamale egg casserole.
 These ingredients include muffin mix, corn, eggs, milk, cayenne pepper, cumin, oregano, celery salt, and cheddar cheese.
-Bake.
+Bake in a baking dish.

-How to serve tamales is fairly easy.
-I like to put the usual Mexican toppings on my chicken tamale bake!
-These include, salsa, sour cream, guacamole, refried beans, scallions, extra cheese, etc. Do not forget about the leftover enchilada sauce you can put on top as well!
+How to serve tamales is fairly easy as they are similar to enchiladas.
+I like to put the usual Mexican toppings.
+These include, salsa, sour cream, guacamole, refried beans, green onions, black beans, black olives, extra cheese, etc. Do not forget about the leftover enchilada sauce you can put on top as well!

 Cheesy chicken tamale casserole recipe variations:

-- omit rice-if you want to cut back on calories, you do not have to add rice to the top of the chicken tamale casserole.
+- Omit rice - if you want to cut back on calories, you do not have to add rice to the top of the casserole.

 Check out my Mexican main dishes: